 Shhh!
 Here’s a little secret: October is one of the best times of year to visit Santa Fe.
-Temperatures drop and the crowds dissipate, a “secret season” visit allows you take part in some of the city’s most exciting happenings.
+Temperatures drop and the crowds dissipate giving you the opportunity for a “secret season” visit to experience some of the city’s most exciting happenings.
 So here are the must-see events and activities in The City Different during the month of October!

 El Rancho de las Golondrinas